Please note: I receive commissions for purchases made through links in this nasal rinse kit review post: https://honeygusto.com/nasal-irrigator

 Why does it work?

 It’s no wonder ENT specialists recommend this.
-You pour the irrigation solution into your nose to gently flush out mucous.
+You pour the irrigation solution into your nose to gently flush out mucus.
 Therefore, decreasing nasal congestion and enhance breathing.
-You’re effectively flushing away the thick mucous containing pollen, dust, dirt, air pollutants, and many other allergens.
+You’re effectively flushing away the thick mucus containing pollen, dust, dirt, air pollutants, and many other allergens.
 All of which have inflammatory properties.

 So why the salt?
 It’s needed to match the concentration of salt in our bodies.
 We’ve got a concentration of sodium chloride (table salt) equivalent to that of seawater, which is exactly what you’re creating in the nasal rinse.
 In other words, the nasal solution is isotonic to our bodies, replenishing any salt lost in the flushing process.
 You know, if you just use water, it would get pulled into our tissues and increase stuffiness.
 The salt is an essential element.

 You’ll see in our process we’ve just used the salt sachet packs.
 The Croing nasal rinse kit comes with 80 sachets, so that’s 80 uses, which is great.
 Use one sachet per bottle and fill it up to the max 300 ml line.
+FYI you can buy a cheaper set with 40 sachets for £9.99, and 120 sachets for £16.99.
 Thereafter, once you’ve inserted the spout into your nose and pressed the button, you’ll immediately see the solution pour out your other nostril.
 You may occasionally get a small amount of splashback in your throat.
 But don’t worry about that – it’s perfectly normal.
 This comic helps you see the process in action.

-- If you are very congested with thick mucous, try the nasal rinse immediately after a shower.
-The hot steam could loosen up the mucous for easier removal.
+- If you are very congested with thick mucus, try the nasal rinse immediately after a shower.
+The hot steam could loosen up the mucus for easier removal.
 Heck, there’s no danger in bringing the nasal kit into the shower with you

-- And I may be stating the obvious here, but breathe through your mouth during the process.
+- And I may be stating the obvious here, but breath through your mouth during the process.
 It’ll save you getting a mouthful of saltwater.

-- It’s vital you have the water at body temperature: 37 degrees Celcius.
+- You must have the water at body temperature: 37 degrees Celcius.
 So let the boiled water cool down first.
 But if you got distracted for a moment, missed the boat on it and it’s too cold, give it a 10-20 second zap in the microwave

 - Just use regular table salt, but make sure it’s non-iodized.
-Iodine can cause irritation, so just read the back of the label.
+Iodine can irritate, so just read the back of the label.
 Essentially, the only ingredient should be salt: sodium chloride/NaCl

 - Use half the bottle for one nostril and half for the other: 150 ml per nostril.